-Career opportunities: There are no salary differences in the company between men and women who perform equal work and have the same level of education.
+Career opportunities: There are no salary differences in the company between men and women who perform comparable work and have the same level of education.
 Based on the results of internal surveys, workshops and analyses, STRABAG is also working towards adequately considering women in promotion and further education.
-Attention is therefore given to the adequate representation of women within the management of high potentials and in the composition of teams and working groups.
+Attention is therefore given to the adequate representation of women within the management of high potentials, in the composition of teams and working groups, and in the mentoring programme that was established in 2018.
 Moreover, the results of all measures in this regard are constantly being evaluated.
 When it comes to developing management employees, STRABAG SE sees joint measures for men and women as the most promising way.
 In addition to the events organised for members of the high-potential management pool, the group supports its female employees especially in their career planning and in further education.
 The group academy, for example, also offers seminars designed especially for women.
 Among the trade-specific training offers for all employees, those on IT and business management registered an above-average participation by women.
-As networking helps boost career opportunities, a STRABAG intranet platform offers female employees the opportunity to network with each other - an offer that has already been used by 315 female employees (2016: 280).
-To increase the visibility of women in the group and to support the personal networking, the company also held its first STRABAG Women Engineers Day in Vienna in 2015.
-Some 70 female colleagues from technical fields in Austria and Switzerland answered the invitation to listen to lectures, take part in workshops and get to know their colleagues.
-A similar series started in Germany in 2017 with events at the group locations in Stuttgart, Cologne and Hamburg.
+As networking helps boost career opportunities, a STRABAG intranet platform offers female employees the opportunity to network with each other - an offer that was used by 300 female employees (2017: 315).